Melanoma Treatment (PDQ®)NCI PDQ Summaries for Patients

 - Surgery to remove all known cancer.

 - Regional chemotherapy (hyperthermic isolated limb perfusion).
-Some patients may also have biologic therapy with tumor necrosis factor.
+Some patients may also have immunotherapy with tumor necrosis factor.

 - Systemic chemotherapy.